 Passover will soon be here.
-My husband’s family is planning a “virtual” Seder meal and service via “Zoom.”
-With family is scattered all over the country and unable to travel and local folks trying to maintain 6 feet of space at a table, this seems like a good solution.
-We are living in a new era.
-One dish at the Seder meal which I particularly enjoy is Haroset which is served along with Matzah.
+My husband’s family is planning a “virtual” Seder meal and service via “Zoom” this year.
+With family is scattered all over the country and unable to travel and dinner guests trying to maintain 6 feet of space at a table, this seems like a good solution.
+We are living in a new era called Covid “lockdown.”
+One dish at the Seder meal which I particularly enjoy is Haroset.
+It has a symbolic meaning and is served along with Matzah during the telling of the story of Passover.
 Several years ago, a friend brought Haroset to our Seder which was absolutely delicious.
-The combination of apples and walnuts in a sweet sauce is good to eat anytime of the year — whether or not you are celebrating Passover or another religious observance.
-I made the recipe to share with you.
+The combination of apples and walnuts in a sweet sauce was the best I’ve ever tasted.
+And, this healthy combination is good to eat anytime of the year — whether or not you are celebrating Passover or another religious observance.
+I made the recipe this year to share for our “on-line” Seder.

 What is Haroset?